-This blog post was originally posted on March 5, 2015, and was updated on October 11, 2017.
+This blog post was originally posted on March 5, 2015, and was updated on January 28, 2021.

 Dreaming of that perfect Spanish kitchen?
 Make sure you stock it with the essentials!

-Mortar and Pestle
+1. Mortar and pestle

 Different regions use it for different things, such as romesco sauce in Catalonia or ajo blanco in Andalusia.
 Even today, despite the presence of electric mixers and the like, most would agree that nothing can get the job done quite like the mortar and pestle.

-Many Spanish kitchens will have various sized paelleras hanging up and oiled, ready for their next use.
-Because there are so many different rice dishes in Spain, unless it’s made in a paellera, it’s not actually a paella!
+Many Spanish kitchens will have various sized paelleras hanging up and ready to use.
+There are so many delicious rice dishes in Spain, but unless it’s made in a paellera, it’s not actually a paella!

 What kitchen, no matter the nationality, doesn’t have a pressure cooker?
-This is one of man’s greatest modern inventions, speaking in culinary terms, at least!
+This is one of humankind’s greatest modern inventions—speaking in culinary terms, at least!

 Here in Spain, the pressure cooker gets a good amount of use for anything from traditional stews to Spanish lentejas.
 It can speed up the cooking process for dishes that usually take longer to reach their ideal point, such as tender rabo de toro.